dhminch/MinchList/README.md

 *ATT&CK* by MITRE - A common language for identifying how attackers operate, particularly useful for defenders trying to understand what gaps they have.
 [MITRE](https://attack.mitre.org/).

 ## Blogs / News

+I use an RSS reader, Feedly, to help keep up-to-date, rather than having to manually visit sites.

 - [Ars Technica](https://arstechnica.com/)
 - [Troy Hunt's Blog](https://www.troyhunt.com/)